 17 March 2021

 Wind speed is one of the most critical environmental data sets to measure.
 It is what drives the requirements for inspection.
-A remote monitoring system that can accurately measure wind speed enables operators to quickly prepare for the correct level of assessments.
+A remote monitoring system that can accurately measure wind speed enables operators to prepare for the correct level of assessments quickly.

 Jeffrey Lewis, Technical Advisor at BMT, has been helping organisations monitor their offshore assets for nearly two decades.
 He said,